hexpm/hexpm/lib/hexpm_web/templates/docs/faq.html.md

 are informed if they get a changed version of a package that they have already fetched and locked in their lockfile.
 Packages or package versions that are removed by admins get automatically reserved and can never be reused by users.

+#### Can I transfer ownership of a package?

+Yes, if you would like to reassign ownership of a package to a different user or to another username, you can use the [`hex.owner`](https://hexdocs.pm/hex/Mix.Tasks.Hex.Owner.html) task.

 #### How should I name my packages?